 Leica M Typ 262 versus Sony A7R III

 The Leica M (Typ 262) and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in November 2015 and October 2017.
 The M Typ 262 is a fixed lens compact, while the A7R III is a rangefinder-style mirrorless.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.7 megapixel, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Leica M Typ 262 and the Sony A7R III.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M Typ 262 – represents the basis for the calculations across all the size and weight measures).